 If it’s been a while since you took a look at your controller, you’re likely wasting money on your water bill.
 Older controller systems don’t have the bells and whistles found on newer systems.
-As with any automation program, there are new developments often.
+As with any automation program, there are many new developments often.
 Systems are coming out with advancements such as wifi operation and pairing with soil moisture sensors.

 Signs You Need an Upgrade

 Inadequate moisture control can lead to damaged lawns, erosion, and water waste.
 You may have put off your upgrades until this year, but if you start to notice these signs in your lawn and landscaping, you shouldn’t put it off much longer.

 - A change in the features, types of plants, or soil type